CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_faqs_html.md

-No, putting infant cereal or other solid foods in your baby’s bottle will not make him or her sleep longer and could increase your baby’s risk of choking.
+No, putting infant cereal or other solid foods in your babyaÌ‚â‚¬TMs bottle will not make him or her sleep longer and could increase your babyaÌ‚â‚¬TMs risk of choking.